 While factors like climatic conditions, soil profile, and cultivation practices influence terpene essence, plant genes significantly influence terpene profiles.
 Consequently, terpene profiles are among the genotypic considerations for breeders when modifying cannabis strains.

 Hundreds of weed terpene profiles exist featuring aromas and flavors ranging from fruity notes, floral, cheesy, decadent confectionery, dessert, and classic sour diesel flavor.
 Terpenes enrich your cannabis experience, so select a strain with a profile that you find appealing.
-You can also refer to independent lab tests for terpene profile results.
+You can also refer to independent terpene testing done by labs for profile results.

 Image Source: Pexels.com